Blotch3D/Blotch3D/README.md

 -   Connect the camera to a sprite to implement 'cockpit view'.

--   Implement GUI controls as dynamic 2D text or image rectangles, and with transparent pixels in the 3D window.
+-   Implement GUI controls in the 3D window as dynamic 2D text or image rectangles, and with transparent pixels.

 -   Implement a skybox sprite.